Gman-Superfly/AKIRA/experiments/experiments_supporting_literature_and_reference/025_EXP_SYNERGY_REDUNDANCY_TRANSITION/README.md

 2. Methods to track synergy→redundancy conversion as it happens
 3. Tools for testing whether synergy rate changes PRECEDE collapse events

-The rate formulation is more appropriate than static PID for testing causality — we need to know how information structure changes moment-to-moment, not just snapshots.
+The rate formulation is more appropriate than static PID for testing causality, we need to know how information structure changes moment-to-moment, not just snapshots.

 **Link:** [arXiv:2502.04550](https://arxiv.org/pdf/2502.04550)